abimael92/Funny-Rolls/README.md

 ## Benefits of using Prettier and ESLint

-Prettier was configured to format file on save and there is no need to worry about code formatting anymore.
-Eslint is used to find problems and syntax issues in the code, it will help us find broken logic that would be found only in run time.
-This forces a specific code style across the whole codebase.
+Prettier was configured to format files on save.
+There is no need to worry about code formatting.
+Eslint is used to find problems and syntax issues in the code and help find broken logic.
+This enforces a specific code style across the whole codebase.

 ## Technologies